-The Group recognised its respective portion of earnings as other income in the amount of US dollars 24,284 for the year ended 31 December 2022 in respect of the Gas Delivery Agreement concluded between SOCAR and AGSC on 8 February 2022,.
+The Group recognised its respective portion of earnings as other income in the amount of US dollars 19,715 for the year ended 31 December 2024 and US dollars 18,880 for the year ended 31 December 2023 in respect of the Gas Delivery Agreements concluded between SOCAR and AGSC on 08 January 2024 and 28 February 2023 (as amended from time to time), respectively.

-Commitments to related parties under the common control are disclosed in Note 23.
+Commitments to related parties under the common control are disclosed in Note 24.